fccm2/ocaml-shmups/README.txt

 In Shmup-te shoot with keys S, D and F for repectively green, red, and blue, to kill enemies of the same colors.
 (These keys should be the same on azerty and qwerty keyboards)

+In Shmup-bg you are a bodyguard protecting a vip ship (the white ship).
+You can absorb enemies's bullets before they touch the vip.
+Game is over when the VIP is touched by a bullet.

 These games are released under a restrictionless Zlib license, see the file LICENSE.txt for details.